Outside Edge (TV series): Characters

 Unlike his wife, he can be seen as shy and is often submissive to her dominating behaviour, he will do anything for his wife whether it's trying on dresses for size or laying down patio slabs in the garden.
 Despite their constant squabbles, he is completely in love with his wife, and their fervent relationship is often fiery and expressive.
-He is the pole opposite to Roger, he is laidback, reticent and disorganised, he frequently likes to lie down and avoid asserting himself in difficult situations, often to the consternation of others, particularly Roger.
+He is the polar opposite to Roger, he is laidback, reticent and disorganised, he frequently likes to lie down and avoid asserting himself in difficult situations, often to the consternation of others, particularly Roger.
 He has a kind hearted and genial nature, although he often relishes in winding up other members of the club with outlandish lies which lead to all sorts of trouble.
 Besides his talent for Cricket, he is a genius in the kitchen and regularly rustles up gourmet meals for himself and Maggie.
 And although he has a frequently tempestuous relationship with his wife, he is always willing to defend Maggie when criticised by others, as well as support and stand by her through thick and thin.